Fixed-point free circle actions on 4-manifolds: Theorems 1.1 and 1.2

 \begin{itemize} \item [{(a)}] $\text{rank }z(G)>1$; \item [{(b)}] $G$ is double-ended; \item [{(c)}] $G$ is isomorphic to the $\pi_1$ of a Klein bottle; \item [{(d)}] none of the above is true, and moreover, every vertex subgroup of a canonical JSJ decomposition of $G$ is an HNN extension of a finite cyclic group. \end{itemize}

-Cases (a), (b), (c) are settled with the help of Theorems 4.3, 1.5, 6.2.
-(Note that in case (b) where $G$ is double-ended, we appeal to Theorem 1.5(2), where we observe that when $X$ is a mapping torus of a periodic diffeomorphism of a lens space, the number of possible lens spaces is bounded by a constant depending only on $\pi_1(X)$.)
+Cases (a), (c) are settled with the help of Theorems 4.3 and 6.2.
+Case (b) is settled by Theorem 1.4, Lemma 4.2, and Theorem 1.6.
+(Note that in case (b) where $G$ is double-ended, we appeal to Theorem 1.6(2), where we observe that when $X$ is a mapping torus of a periodic diffeomorphism of a lens space, the number of possible lens spaces is bounded by a constant depending only on $\pi_1(X)$.)

 For case (d), we shall continue with the proof of Theorem 6.3, where we are left with the situation that $\pi_1(\hat{Y_i})$ is finite cyclic for each $i$ and $\Sigma_j$ is a football for each $j$.
 Recall that $Y_i=\hat{Y}_i/\langle f_i\rangle$ for some periodic diffeomorphism $f_i$.
 Moreover, there is a Seifert fibration $pr_i: \hat{Y}_i\rightarrow B_i$ which is induced from a Hopf fibration and is preserved under $f_i$.